ljunggren/boozang-docs/README.md

 ### XRay / Jira: Defining a filter

-Lastly, to be able to fetch features this is done by defining a filter in Jira.
+Lastly, to be able to fetch features, this is done by defining a filter in Jira.
 Filters can be defined in the main project interface in Jira

 ![jira-filter](images/jira-filter.png)

 ## GitLab